Academic Honor Societies

 - Qualified students are invited to membership in Phi Sigma Tau, the national honorary society in Philosophy.
 Known as Oregon Alpha, Linfield’s chapter is the only one in the Northwest.

 - Sigma Pi Sigma was founded at Davidson College in North Carolina in 1921, became a national society in 1925, and now has about 2,500 active members in over 300 chapters and almost 40,000 alumni members.
-The Linfield College chapter was installed on April 17, 1959, with 29 charter members.
+The Linfield University chapter was installed on April 17, 1959, with 29 charter members.
 New members are elected by the chapter each year from among those students who have completed at least three semesters of college work, rank in the upper third of their college class in overall scholarship, have completed at least three full semester courses in physics, and have earned a minimum grade point average of 3.0 overall and 3.2 in physics courses.

 - Chi Omega is Linfield’s chapter of Pi Sigma Alpha, the National Political Science Honor Society.
 Upper division students are elected to membership based on appropriate academic qualifications.